 keeping track of meaning and purpose in multi-stage problems;

-classification problems, such as what technical terms mean and whether categories are exclusive or inclusive (e.g. Hart 1981; Ryan and Williams 2007, appendix 1; Foxman, Martini, Tuson and Cresswell 1980)
+classification problems, such as what technical terms mean and whether categories are exclusive or inclusive.

-This overview enables us to pathologise the subject matter and the teaching instead of pathologising the learners.
+This overview enables us to analysethe subject matter and the teaching instead of pathologising the learners.
 To overcome problems with mathematics therefore learners need to adopt new kinds of classification, new kinds of perception and interpretation, and new representational tools.
 These changes of thinking are unlikely to arise in spontaneous contexts through peer-interaction except with particular intervention.
 Intervention is most likely to come from someone who already knows about, and appreciates the power and current relevance of, a new category of generalisation, or an abstract tool that would not arise in everyday practices.
 For example, keeping track in complex tasks often requires new recording tools.
 Students might invent some, but communication might be better using new-to-them conventions which might also offer extensions of meaning.
 Students engaged in collaborative problem-solving may need to be prompted to use new structural tools, or theorems about properties, or alternative representations.
 Without such an intervention ‘engagement’ can be limited to thinking up different inputs to trial, applying rules they hope will be appropriate, and reflecting on their outcomes using their limited experience (Sierpinska 1995).
 For example, younger secondary students will over-emphasise whether whole-number outcomes of some mathematical action are odd or even because these are easy to spot from visual cues, and recognising them is habituated in primary mathematics.
 Shifting learners to thinking about not readily observable, structural, characteristics such as the multiplicative structure of a number takes intervention, time, and multiple experiences (Watson 2009; Vergnaud 2009).

 Many higher mathematics ideas involve manipulating and adapting ideas which are often in conflict with intuitive notions, sensory responses, and earlier school experience (Fischbein 1987).
 For example, students have to accept that multiplication does not always increase magnitude, so a purely material understanding of multiplication as ‘so many lots of’ has to be abandoned for something more abstract – the formalisation of scaling.
 If they do not have a strong sense of continuity, perhaps from earlier experience of comparing measured quantities, their everyday experience of scaling can conflict with their understanding of number (Schmittau 2003).